-- PEUC provides up to 13 additional weeks of benefits to an individual who has exhausted all rights to any regular unemployment compensation and who meets other eligibility requirements of the CARES Act.
-You may be eligible for these federal benefits.
+- The CARES Act creating PEUC provides up to 13 additional weeks of benefits to an individual who has exhausted all rights to any regular unemployment compensation and who meets other eligibility requirements of the CARES Act.

 - PEUC benefits are now available through the standard Unemployment Insurance program in Massachusetts and can be accessed at UI online.